 Cutting these up was not easy, it was like they didn't want to be pretty.
 I used a coconut oiled knife to try to get clean cuts but to no avail.
 I will have to try using a pizza cutter or scissors next time.

 These marshmallows have their pros and cons.
-The pros:

 They are much less sensitive to timing since you have to whip them till they’re fully cooled anyway

 They have this spongy texture that awoke a nostalgic craving for Krembo (look it up, they’re delicious).